sbnguah/MedStatsBook/_book/Data-Cleaning.md

 ```

 ## Cleaning individual variables
-Next we begin to sort the variables one by one.
+Next, we begin to sort the variables one by one.
 We begin with the study id
 variable.
 We begin by looking for duplicated study ids.